 Electrodes are probably the most fundamental components of a cell, but making them is far from simple, starting with the preparation of active materials.

 In a discharged nickel-cadmium cell, the electrochemically active material of the positive electrode (cathode) is nickel(II) hydroxide, or Ni(OH)2, while in the negative electrode (anode) it’s cadmium hydroxide, or Cd(OH)2.
-A separator is used to ensure a good electrical insulation between the cathode and anode, in Ni-Cd cells either non-woven polypropylene fibers or polypropylene grids.
+A separator is used to ensure good electrical insulation between the cathode and anode.
+In Ni-Cd cells, the separator is either non-woven polypropylene fibres or polypropylene grids.

-The system is submerged in an electrolyte, usually for nickel-cadmium cells, a solution of potassium hydroxide (KOH).
+The system is submerged in an electrolyte, which for nickel-cadmium cells, is usually a solution of potassium hydroxide (KOH).
 The separator is a key component of the cell since it also facilitates the diffusion of ions between the cathode and the anode during charging and discharging.
-During the charge of the cell, the active component of the cathode is converted into nickel oxide hydroxide (NiOOH), while the cadmium hydroxide on the anode into metallic cadmium.
+During the charging of the cell, the active component of the cathode is converted into nickel oxide hydroxide (NiOOH), while the cadmium hydroxide on the anode is converted into metallic cadmium.

 Nickel(II) hydroxide being processed at GAZ

 Cadmium hydroxide is a white crystalline substance that is usually produced as a precipitate by mixing cadmium nitrate with sodium hydroxide, but other cadmium salts may be used as well.
 Besides in nickel-cadmium cells, cadmium hydroxide is also used as active material in silver-cadmium cells, in the production of inorganic pigments and as a base material for other cadmium compounds production.